 Every time I enter a donut shop, I am drawn to the casing with the apple fritters.
 Generally, apple-based pastries don’t appeal to me, fritters being the exception.
 It is probably because they are always so ginormous and I just take pleasure in getting things for a good value (more food for less) or maybe its because it has real apples and not just apple flavoring that tricks my mind in thinking it is a healthier alternative.
 It’s probably both, but needless to say I have extra apples from when I made apple pie, and I am always well stocked with sourdough discard so it is about time I start turning out some apple fritters.

 No sourdough?
 No prob!
-See notes below the recipe for a non sourdough version!
+See the notes below the recipe for a non-sourdough version!

 Sourdough Apple Fritters

 - 100 g sourdough discard or starter

 - 35 ml milk

 - 35 g butter